AaronTechnic/AaronTechnic/README.md

 👋 Hi, I’m @AaronTechnic.

-I know how to code in Python and know little C.
+I know how to code in Python.